 I personally have a harder time pulling activities from the curriculum for my younger students.
 Instead, I find out what the teacher is reading in class.
 They often read the fun, engaging books that we love to use in therapy!
 For example, some of my kindergarten teachers regularly read the Old Lady books and fairy tales.
 As long as I know what they’re reading, I can pull a book guide to supplement what the students are learning in class.
 If they’re not reading a particular book, then I ask the teacher if they’re covering a particular theme (e.g., holidays, animals, weather, etc.).
 There’s always something to target!

 Hint: SLP Now makes this super easy!
 The membership currently includes materials for 48 different themes and 97 books.

-[15:46] If you have 2 students working on different goals (like one working on context clues and one on grammar), do you focus on one at a time or more of a round robin approach?
+[15:46] If you have two students working on different goals (like one working on context clues and one working on grammar), do you focus on one at a time or more of a round robin approach?

 I use whatever the teacher is willing to share.
-If the student is struggling to answer inferential questions in Science, they’re probably struggling in Language Arts as well.
+If the student is struggling to answer inferential questions in science, then they’re probably struggling in language arts, as well.
 We get to use our clinical judgement (and the teacher’s input) to decide on the materials that would be most helpful.

 Have you had any experience using the curriculum in the therapy room?
 My school’s speech schedule is during the teacher planning times for each grade.
-We can not be in the classroom because we must see our students during their exploratory time.
-I have pulled vocabulary from teachers in each grade to use, but any more than that takes more time than what I have… 30 min with five students each group…
+We cannot be in the classroom because we must see our students during their exploratory time.
+I have pulled vocabulary from teachers in each grade to use, but any more than that takes more time than what I have: 30 minutes with five students in each group.

 It’s great that you’re using vocabulary!
 If you’re able to use that to support your students’ goals, then that’s fine.
 No need to try to support everything!